emqx/cloud-docs/en_US/data_integration/timescaledb.md

 [TimescaleDB](https://www.amazon.cn/en/TimescaleDB/) (Timescale) is a database specifically designed for storing and analyzing time-series data.
 Its exceptional data throughput and reliable performance make it an ideal choice for the Internet of Things (IoT) domain, providing efficient and scalable data storage and analysis solutions for IoT applications.

 This page provides a detailed introduction to the functional features of TimescaleDB Data Integration and offers practical guidance for creating it.
 The content includes creating TimescaleDB connectors, creating rules, and testing rules.
-It demonstrates how to report simulated temperature and humidity data to EMQX Platform via the MQTT protocol and store the data in TimescaleDB through configured data integration.
+It demonstrates how to report simulated temperature and humidity data to the EMQX Platform via the MQTT protocol and store the data in TimescaleDB through configured data integration.

 ## How It Works